MatAtBread/nodent/README.md

 Changelog
 ==========

+17Feb15: Optimize away any statements in a block after a `return` or `throw`

 16Feb15: Implement looping execution semantics (except `for(...in...)`)

 15Feb15: Implement online demo.
 Fix transformations of un-nested conditional blocks such as '...else if ...'